NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/bacnet/bacnet-master/bacnet-master.md

 ### BACnet network points discovery (BACnet Discover Device Objects)

-You can also discover and add the points ass required
+You can also discover and add the points as required

 ![max800px](img/discover-points.gif)